What Is a Cranial Prosthesis? A Patient Guide

 While every plan is different, many PPO and POS health insurance plans offer some level of coverage for cranial prostheses.
 We have successfully worked with clients who have plans from major providers like Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare.
 It is important to know that Medicare does not currently cover cranial prostheses, though some Medicare Advantage plans might offer partial coverage.
 The key is that the wig must be medically necessary.
 According to the National Alopecia Areata Foundation, some insurance companies will provide coverage if the prosthesis is prescribed for patients with medical hair loss.
 We always recommend calling your insurance provider directly to verify your specific benefits before your purchase.

-Using Your FSA or HSA for a Cranial Prosthesis
+Can You Use Your FSA or HSA for a Cranial Prosthesis?

 If your insurance plan doesn't cover the full cost of your medical wig or if you have a high deductible, you have other great options.
 You can use funds from your Flexible Spending Account (FSA) or Health Savings Account (HSA) to pay for your cranial prosthesis.
 These accounts allow you to use pre-tax dollars to pay for qualified medical expenses, and a cranial prosthesis is one of them.
 The IRS officially lists wigs purchased for medical reasons as a legitimate medical expense.
 This is an excellent way to make your medical wig more affordable, and we can provide you with the necessary documentation for your FSA or HSA reimbursement.